 The figures in the above table are provided for illustrative purposes and are estimates.
 They should only be used as a guide and each individual type of personal injury claim will be different.
 How much compensation you are awarded may differ from these figures.
 To get an individual estimate, contact Accident Claim UK today.

 This is another of the common questions we are often asked around making a compensation claim.
 However, whilst many people worry about the process of making a personal injury claim, making a personal injury claim is easier than thought.
-No matter whether you are making what could be seen a relatively uncomplicated injury which is minor, or for a much more serious injury, you should always ensure that you work with an experienced solicitor or legal firm, such as the solicitors that we can provide.
+No matter whether you are making what could be seen as a relatively uncomplicated injury which is minor, or for a much more serious injury, you should always ensure that you work with an experienced solicitor or legal firm, such as the solicitors that we can provide.

 Our personal injury claims calculator and personal injury claims service are designed to cater to all your needs.
 We work hard to ensure that you are happy with both your final settlement and the way in which your case is conducted.
-We also work hard to ensure that you always get the maximum level of compensation which can be shown.
+We also work hard to ensure that you always get the maximum level of compensation that can be shown.
+We can give you insight into what claimants have thought of our service and refer you to reviews left by those who’ve used us for a previous case.

 After you choose a solicitor, they will need to ask you a variety of different questions to be able to establish what happened to cause your accident and injuries or illness.
 They will also ask you questions about who you know or think is responsible for the accident, injury or illness.
 At this stage, you will also be asked about the medical treatment you have sought.
 Any medical reports can be used as evidence in your claim.
 You may also be asked to participate in a new and independent medical exam.